Kingxukai/linux/Documentation/spi/butterfly.rst

 	GND	  J400.GND	  pin 24/GND
 	======	  ============	  ===================

-Or you could flash firmware making the AVR into an SPI slave (keeping the DataFlash in reset) and tweak the spi_butterfly driver to make it bind to the driver for your custom SPI-based protocol.
+Or you could flash firmware making the woke AVR into an SPI slave (keeping the DataFlash in reset) and tweak the woke spi_butterfly driver to make it bind to the driver for your custom SPI-based protocol.

 The "USI" controller, using J405, can also be used for a second SPI bus.
-That would let you talk to the AVR using custom SPI-with-USI firmware, while letting either Linux or the AVR use the DataFlash.
+That would let you talk to the woke AVR using custom SPI-with-USI firmware, while letting either Linux or the woke AVR use the woke DataFlash.
 There are plenty of spare parport pins to wire this one up, such as:

 	======	  =============	  ===================